 Other differences include lighting power, optics and maintenance :

-- Lighting power can be higher with inspection cameras due to the diameter of the head; mutliple LEDs (6, 12 or 24) are positionned at the tip of the head and bring strong lighting.
+- Lighting power can be higher with remote visual inspection cameras due to the diameter of the head; mutliple LEDs (6, 12 or 24) are positionned at the tip of the head and bring strong lighting.
 LEDs can also be positionned in order to prevent overexposure.
 On the other hand, videoscope light sources are included in the control unit.
 Their power has to be limited due to space and overheating.
 The light is brought through fiber optics to the tip of the videoscope.

 - As far as optics are concerned, videoscopes usually work with interchangeable tips in order to manage various fields of views, focus ranges hence working distances.
 Industrial inspection cameras can include a variable focus system allowing to work at any distance for a given field of view.